141st IOC Session: Election of new IOC members

+Proposed extension of Thomas Bach's term

+During the session, several IOC members called for IOC president Thomas Bach to remain in office after the end of his second term in 2025 and proposed amending the Olympic Charter to permit an unprecedented third term.
+Under the Charter, the IOC presidency was limited to a first term of eight years and a second term of four years.
+The term limit had been introduced as part of anti-corruption reforms following the Salt Lake City bid scandal.

+The proposal drew negative media attention v=because it raised the possibility that the IOC could override one oif the safeguards adopted following the Salt Lake City corruption scandal.
+Batch initially said that the proposal would be discussed internally and did not rule out remaining in office beyond 2025.
+The following day, he said that term limits were necessary.
+At the 142nd IOC Session in August 2024, Bach announced that he would not seek an extension of his term.

 Attendance of Canadian IOC members

 IOC member Tricia Smith and honorary IOC member Richard Pound are both Canadian citizens holding Canadian passports.
 Following the 2023 Canada–India diplomatic crisis, India announced that it would not grant visas to Canadian citizens after Prime Minister Justin Trudeau alleged Indian government involvement in the murder of Sikh separatist Hardeep Singh Nijjar, who was a Canadian citizen.
 The IOC confirmed that they were following up on the situation concerning visas for Canadian citizens.